Francescachen/School-project/README.md

 # School-project
-I was responsible for all programming process on both term project by R languages.
+I was responsible for the entire programming process for both term projects using R.

-For 1st project, I did data analysis to know which model is better for expecting trading performance.
+For the first project, I performed data analysis to determine which model better predicts trading performance.
-For 2nd project, I did statistical and quantitative analysis to identify the relationships among data variables in fitness datas.
+For the second project, I conducted statistical and quantitative analyses to identify relationships among variables in fitness data.